 - online submissions via the Commission’s website.

-The Australian and New Zealand Human Rights Commissions will publish their findings and recommendations in a report to be released later in 2021.
+The Australian and New Zealand Human Rights Commissions published their findings and recommendations in a report released in 2021.

 Image credit: Robert Cianflone – FIFA via Getty Images